shopping cart 0

 Can a latex mattress accommodate hot sleepers?

-Answer: Yes, latex mattresses are an excellent choice for hot sleepers.
-Thanks to their open-cell structure and pinhole design, latex mattresses promote air circulation, helping to dissipate body heat and maintain a cooler sleeping surface.
-Natural latex, in particular, is known for its breathability, making it a preferred option for those who tend to sleep hot.
+Answer: Yes, latex mattresses are excellent for hot sleepers.
+The open-cell structure and pinhole design promote air circulation, dissipating body heat and maintaining a cooler sleeping surface.

 How does body weight influence the choice of a latex mattress?